An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 or from within another procedure, it is also possible to make changes via

-function dot methods – which return a copy of the current data structure,
+function dot methods – which return a copy of the data structure,

 with the specified changes – which is why all such methods have names starting with....